-There are many attractions and things to do in Las Palmas de Gran Canaria as a tourist.
+There are many attractions and things to do in Las Palmas de Gran Canaria (Spain).
 It’s a vibrant city with beautiful architecture, history, Canarian delicacies, beaches, and shopping.

 Las Palmas is one of two capital cities on the Canary Islands and was founded already in 1478 by Juan Rejón.
 However, from a tourist perspective, it often remains in the background in favor of the popular tourist towns in the south of Gran Canaria.